Communication, Trust, and Fun

 2022 Canadian UKI Agility Open Biathlon Silver Medalist

-Six years old and my wild child.
+Eight years old and my wild child.
 Feeling down?
 Go hang with Pearl for five seconds.
 She is a workaholic-absolutley loves any silly game as long as it’s with her people.
 Disc, agility, competition obedience, ring sports, and scent work.
 She has her Championships in snuggling under blankets, ball chasing and whispering sweet nothings in Fi’s ear.

 And dogs that have gone on: